-Sources: 1800 Woodcuts by Thomas Bewick and His School published by Dover Publications, www.doverpublications.com
+Sources: 1800 Woodcuts by Thomas Bewick and His School published by Dover Publications.
+Now available through Dover Pictura.

-There is a huge selection of great stock and royalty-free photography available today, more than ever before.
+There is, of course, a huge selection of great stock and royalty-free photography available today, more than ever before.
 Generic images are convenient, easy-to-use and, in most cases, fairly inexpensive.
 But this type of project requires custom photography (figure 6).

 Most clients don’t fancy paying a professional photographer $800 or $1000 a day to shoot their product or location, but nothing can substitute for showing actual people, places, and products.

 These images, I confess, are snapshots taken by the client.
 I removed the color, did a little enhancement in Photoshop, and applied a duotone Pantone ink color.
-Photo editing programs such as Photoshop allow you to take marginal images and make them usable.
+Photoshop and other editing programs allow you to take marginal images and make them usable.
 In fact, the ease of editing allows me to use my own digital camera to grab simple shots here and there that I would once have paid a professional to take.

-A SIDEBAR: I remember reading a Web design commentary suggesting that you NOT include pictures of people on your site—the writer reasoned that no one was interested.
+I remember reading a web design article suggesting that you NOT include pictures of people on your site—the writer reasoned that no one was interested.
 To me, nothing could be further from the truth.
-In fact, I believe one foundational piece missing from most Web sites is that personal connection.
-If I'm visiting your site from hundreds or thousands of miles away, I want to see the people behind the screens and, perhaps, learn a little bit about your piece of the planet.
-It not only softens the depersonalization of the electronic medium, but it gives me a better idea of who I'm dealing with and increases my sense of security.
+In fact, I believe one foundational piece missing from many websites is that personal connection.
+If I’m visiting your site for the first time and don’t know anything about you, I want to see the people behind the screens.
+It not only softens the depersonalization of the digital medium, it gives me a better idea of who I’m dealing with and increases my sense of security.

 Temper all that, of course, with a healthy appreciation for your own security.
-Be sure not to show images, especially in the anonymous world of the Web, that might somehow compromise your own organizational or personal security.
+Be sure not to show images, especially in the anonymous online world, that might somehow compromise your organizational or personal security.
 Assume that your competitors, and perhaps those who might in some way exploit you, are watching.

-Sources: To find a photographer, look in the Yellow Pages under photographers, commercial.
+Sources: Need a professional photographer?
+Ask around.
 Some specialize in staged studio shots of people and things, some in location shots, others in aerial photography, and so on.
 I use Dennis McWaters in Richmond, Virginia—a great all-round professional.
-If you can't find a good photographer locally, and you have a product that can be shipped for a reasonable price, I encourage you to call for his sample sheet and prices: 804-644-0015.
+If you can’t find a good photographer locally, and you have a product that can be shipped to his studio, I encourage you to call for his sample sheet and prices: 804-644-0015.

-Why use two colors (black and green) when you have hundreds to choose from?
+Why use two colors (black and green) when you have thousands of others to choose from?
 Because this basic two-color palette fits the mood of the design.
-It wasn't until the late 1800s that full-color printing became a reality.
+It wasn’t until the late 1800s that full-color printing became a reality.
 Although your audience may not know the history of it, they have likely seen enough material from the era to instinctively accept the limitation.

 There are two basic ways to reproduce color on a conventional printing press: using process colors or solid colors.
 The process method typically employs four process colors—cyan, magenta, yellow, and black (CMYK).
 The great majority of full-color materials you see—magazines, direct mail, and packaging—are printed using the four-color process.
 Screened combinations of these four inks can reproduce a wide spectrum of colors.

 But for this project, I used a less expensive alternative—two solid colors: black and PANTONE 349U.
 The PANTONE color matching system is the de facto standard for commercial printers, with over 1,000 colors from which to choose.
-You simply specify an ink color using a PANTONE formula guide (figure 7)—and the printer buys a container of ink mixed to match the formula to print your job.
+You simply specify an ink color using a PANTONE formula guide (figure 7)—and the printer buys a container of ink mixed to match that specific formula.
 It is the best, least-expensive way to get a near-perfect color match.

-Virtually all of the advanced desktop publishing programs—PageMaker, QuarkXpress, InDesign, Photoshop, Illustrator, Corel, and so on—allow you to specify PANTONE colors.
+Virtually all of the advanced publishing tools—InDesign, QuarkXpress, Photoshop, Illustrator, Corel, and so on—allow you to specify PANTONE colors.